Mihir-D/RoboND-Kinematics-Project/writeup_template.md

 ![alt text][image19]

-In below image, I have defined DH frames for each joint as per the steps given in the lessons.
+In below image, I have defined **DH frames** for each joint as per the steps given in the lessons.

 ![alt text][image4]

+Origin O6 was shifted to WC (which is joint5 center) to minimize the calculations.

 Using the image above, I filled up the DH parameter table using [URDF file](./kuka_arm/urdf/kr210.urdf.xacro).
 I used the guideline in [as mentioned here](./DH_parameters) Below is the DH parameter table: